Make Your

 Green Certified Restaurant

 Trout from Idaho.
 Bison from Wyoming and North Dakota.
-Beef, goat cheese, and ice cream from Montana.
+Beef, soup, liquor, and ice cream from Montana.
 These and other regionally sourced food products served in the dining facilities of Yellowstone National Park are bringing local flavors to the culinary forefront of the nation’s oldest national park.

-As the farm-to-table food movement sweeps the country, Yellowstone is embracing it with gusto.
-As of 2019, a full 58 percent of the park-wide food and beverage purchases used at restaurants like the Mammoth Dining Room in the Mammoth Hot Springs Hotel & Cabins and other park eateries managed by concessioner Xanterra Travel Collection® are categorized as sustainably produced.
-Local and/or sustainable products also include produce, dairy, flour, cookies, teas, and lamb.
+As the farm-to-table food movement sweeps the country, Yellowstone is embracing it with gusto and has committed to sourcing 70% of our food purchases from local and/or sustainable producers or distributers.
+This applies to of the park-wide food and beverage purchases for restaurants like the Mammoth Dining Room in the Mammoth Hot Springs Hotel & Cabins and other park eateries managed by concessioner Xanterra Travel Collection®.
+Local and/or sustainable products also include produce, meats, dairy, flour, cookies, and teas.

-The park now has nearly 20 local liquor offerings which feature Wyoming Whiskey, Willie’s Montana Honey Moonshine, Montana 1889 whiskey, and Willie’s Huckleberry Sweet Cream Liqueur, among others.
+The park now has a variety of local beer, wine, and spirit offerings which feature products like Wyoming Whiskey, Willie’s Montana Honey Moonshine, Montana 1889 whiskey, and Willie’s Huckleberry Sweet Cream Liqueur.

 Wyoming Whiskey

-So consider that when you order the warm goat cheese salad, pistachio-parmesan-crusted trout, bison burger with fixings, or huckleberry cobbler made with Montana huckleberries for dinner at the Mammoth Dining Room, you’re supporting local producers.
-Or try a breakfast of Montana Milling oatmeal, Montana Cream of the West seven-grain buttermilk pancakes, or a Wheat Montana bagel with cream cheese accompanied with Tumbleweed Teas’ Peace of the Park.
+So consider that when you order dinner at the Mammoth Dining Room, you’re supporting local producers.
+Or, if you’re joining us for breakfast, try a breakfast of Montana Milling oatmeal, Montana Cream of the West seven-grain buttermilk pancakes, or a Wheat Montana bagel with cream cheese accompanied with Tumbleweed Teas’ Peace of the Park.

 Yellowstone restaurants follow a simple philosophy — to provide the highest quality food with the “softest footprint” by finding products that are fresh, locally produced, organic, third-party certified and/or support sustainable farming, fishing, and business practices.
-Among their many other local food partners are Montana Ranch Beef, Western Buffalo, and Wolf Ridge Lamb & Wool.
+Among their many other local food partners are Mulvey Gulch Ranch, Yellowstone Soup Company, and Big Dipper Ice Cream.

 Tenderloin

 Yellowstone’s local and sustainable approach to food is also earning accolades.
 Mammoth Dining Room is Xanterra’s first officially certified green restaurant.
-It received its certification from the Green Restaurant Association (GRA) in 2011.
+It received its initial certification from the Green Restaurant Association (GRA) in 2011 and then, in 2016.

-In December 2016, it became the first restaurant in a national park to receive GRA’s Four Star certification, and one of only 25 restaurants worldwide.
-The total evaluation score represented a 114% improvement since it’s two-star rating in 2013.
+It became the first restaurant in a national park to receive GRA’s Four Star certification, and at the time, was one of only 25 restaurants worldwide.
 The certification process was intensive.
-In this case, it involved more than 30 Xanterra and NPS employees working through more than 100 individual process steps.
+In this case, it involved more than 30 Xanterra and NPS employees working through more than 100 individual process steps to document our sustainable practices and purchasing policies.

 Mammoth Dining Room is a stellar example.
 Its Four Star status was in part the result of accomplishments in these categories:

-• Energy: All incandescent bulbs replaced with LEDs (70 percent) or high-efficiency fluorescents.
+• Energy: All incandescent bulbs replaced with LEDs or high-efficiency fluorescents.
 Use of Energy Star-rated kitchen equipment.

 • Food: Ongoing commitment and program to increase the availability of fresh, local and sustainably produced food and beverage items on the menus.